Tough c interview questions

 Explanation:

-Important points about extern keyword:
+Important points about the extern keyword:

-1. It is default storage class of all global variables as well all functions.
 For example, Analyze following two c code and its output:

 (a)